rockfordlhotka/BlazorFishingRegs/docs/Technical-Architecture.md

-# Technical Architecture Document
+# Fishing Regulations Technical Architecture Document

 ## 1. System Architecture Overview

-This document provides detailed technical architecture for the Blazor AI PDF Form Population application, complementing the main specification document.
+This document provides detailed technical architecture for the Blazor AI Fishing Regulations application, focusing on the extraction and presentation of lake-specific fishing regulations from PDF documents.

 ## 2. Application Layers